valerian97/FPGA/Modelsim_Simulation/README.md

 ![On completion of execution](Markdown_res/User_Input_2.PNG "On completion of execution")

 ## TODO:
-- Modulize the code by making use of procedure blocks
+- Modularize the code by making use of procedure blocks